 In another of the stories in Calvino’s Cosmicomics, the protagonist, whose name is Qfwfq, spends a long time as lowly mollusc condemned to a moment-by-moment existence, a prisoner of the eternal present.
 Days and nights crash over him ‘like waves, all interchangeable, identical or marked by totally fortuitous differences’.
 In an attempt to separate his present from all other presents, Qfwfq starts to build a shell, hoping to lay down markers in spiral accretions as if he were making his own clock.
 He tries to create an extremely long, unbroken shell-time, but an infinite spiral proves impossible: the shell grows and grows and at a certain point stops -- and that’s it, finished.
 Thousands of other molluscs try too but the effort is wasted: time refuses to last, the shells are friable, destined to crumble into pieces.
 Theirs are only illusions of time that last as long as the length of a tiny shell spiral, splinters of time that were detached and different from each other.
 Eventually, Qfwfq realizes, someone else has to try to ensure that everything that was left or buried [becomes] a sign of something else… (Caspar Henderson, The Book of Barely Imagined Beings: A 21st Century Bestiary)

 Timelessness hosts the passage of time.
 Some may describe it as the eternal present or Nowness, a continuum of present moments at which “time touches eternity”, as C.S.
 Lewis said.
 It is the unknowable eternal Now that encompasses all the fragmented, monadological nows.
 It alludes to Julian Barbour’s “nows that make up all the points” on the Universe’s path where we all stand.
 In opposition to timelessness in which past, present, and future aren’t closed compartments, those ephemeral nows underscore the subjective aspect of time.
-I felt as if I had caught a glimpse of the “moving present” with the three circles of dance, and that my body could instinctively position itself in relation to it.
+I felt as if I caught a glimpse of the “moving present” with the three circles of dance, and that my body could instinctively position itself in relation to it.
 Our understanding occurs on three levels: the mind, the heart, and the body.
 When we say that we have learned to spatialize time, it means that our body -- that which moves through space -- senses its place within the passage of time.

 ...‘thinking with imagery’ and even ‘thinking with the body’ must have preceded language by hundreds of thousands of years

 The experience of the Now is the only way for us to know that we’re alive.
 Paradoxically, the present is an illusion that is gone as soon as it passes.
 It appears as a line of demarcation on the edge of which we are ready to plunge into the unknowns of the future.
 Time moves nonstop from one instant to the next, and the future is already here insofar as the present has passed.
 In a post about process, I pointed out that the present is a vanishing entity that we are helplessly chasing.
 As soon as we stand in the now, it has already gone in the past.
 What is now anyway?
 I asked.
 A brief second?
 A day?
 A year?
 We are uncertain of its limit and scope, for we are in a state of becoming.
 In reality, every second that passes is already part of the past and the next is part of the future.
-We might as well say that time does not exist because the present time is indeed an illusion.
+We might as well say that time does not exist because the present time is, all things considered, an illusion.

 What I see is four temporal dimensions: that which is, that which has passed, that which will be, and that which is always in the state of becoming.
 The first three are subjective.
 The latter is timelessness.
 The eternal Nowness is what we are removed from at the time of death.
 It is indeed true that the Universe talks to us in so many ways, and every time we find a new way of listening, we find something else, as Ellie Zwebel is quoted to have said.
 Those many ways could overshadow the objective reality of physics.
 Time is a complex and multi-layered web of geometry intertwined with that of space.
 Precisely because we understand the Universe through our body, we have learned to spatialize time and can’t separate it from space.
 The internal eternity of spacetime is reminiscent of Blaise Pascal’s two spatial infinities to which time-domain astrophysicists could relate.